Natural Language Processing, IASD

 Project

-The list is available on the drive, but you can also propose one (I must agree beforehand).
+A list is available, but you can also propose one (I must agree beforehand).

 - Team and the project registration : before 1-feb

-- Deliverable for the 15th of February: 2 pages (pdf only) to describe the data, the task and your plan
+- Deliverable for the XXX: 2 pages (pdf only) to describe the data, the task and your plan

 - Final deliverable: a report in pdf and the code via the git repos